Educational Requirements

 -

-- Purpose: Many states conduct their own law entrance exams for admission to law colleges within the state.
+- Many states conduct their own law entrance exams for admission to law colleges within the state.
+These exams typically cover similar subjects as the national-level exams.

 Pros And Cons